fcaseoIIh/fcaseoIIh/README.md

 ### Short (probably informative or not, hel) Intro.!!

--  Names to call me: ...
+-  NICKNAMES: ...
 Zai/Ren or Aiko !! :D
--  How to reach me: ...
+-  HOW TO REACH/CHAT ME: ...
 Using my social accounts .
 Tiktok & Discord (Discord: zairrren)
--  Pronouns: ...
+-  PRONOUNS: ...
 She/Her/They/Them .
 Preferably they, but use she if you want :>

 -  Fun fact: ...
 I'm really platonic >O<